This post may contain affiliate links.

 Use it.
-DEET is the most effective and in all the “Jungle Strength” formulations.
+DEET is often the most effective and in most “Jungle Strength” formulations.
 It’s powerful stuff and can only be used on children in low concentrations.
 I avoid it whenever possible.
-It also dissolves plastics and synthetics, so don’t get it on your sunglasses, watch strap, non-natural fibers, anything.

-We use natural or herbal citronella based potions, they seem to work just as well so long as you keep reapplying.
+We use natural or herbal citronella based potions more often, they seem to work just as well so long as you keep reapplying.
 The stuff they sell in Boots in Thailand seems to be particularly good, it’s in a yellow tube.